Case Interview Communication: How to Think Out Loud

 Managing Silence: The Narration Technique

-The question of how to handle silence trips up almost every first-time candidate.
-The instinct is to fill silence immediately with whatever comes to mind.
-The right behavior is to manage silence with narration — brief verbal markers that tell the interviewer the silence is purposeful.
+The right behavior is to manage silence with narration — brief verbal markers that tell the interviewer the pause is purposeful, not confused.

 Unmanaged silence (problematic):